 As part of the statewide focus on walking, walkable communities and pedestrian safety, MDOT is hosting a website, mdot.maryland.gov/walktober, with information about Walktober and Walk Maryland Day, as well as registration for the webinar series.

-The annual Walk Maryland Day on Wednesday, October 7, encourages Marylanders to spend part of that day taking a walk.
+The seventh annual Walk Maryland Day on Wednesday, October 5, encourages Marylanders to spend part of that day taking a walk.

-The four walkinars, scheduled for 9:30 a.m. to 11 a.m.
-Thursdays, October 1, 15, 22 and 29, are tailored to pedestrian enthusiasts, advocates, planners and residents.
-Panelists will share resources to help build, strengthen and sustain partnerships, and share new tools and technologies being used across the country to promote pedestrian access and safety.
-The series is open to all, and provides American Institute of Certified Planners (AICP) with 1.5 Certification Maintenance credits per session to maintain certification.
+In 2021, four walkinars were tailored to pedestrian enthusiasts, advocates, planners and residents.
+Panelists shared resources to help build, strengthen and sustain partnerships, and share new tools and technologies being used across the country to promote pedestrian access and safety.
+The series was open to all, and provides American Institute of Certified Planners (AICP) with 1.5 Certification Maintenance credits per session to maintain certification.

 “The walkability of our communities is a critical component to Maryland’s transportation mission,” said MDOT Secretary Greg Slater in a statement to the press.
 “Events such as Walktober, where we’re bringing different voices to the table, encouraging action and heightening awareness, are important as we work together to improve safety and deliver innovative solutions across Maryland.”

-Walkinar participants will learn about the benefits of walking and walkability, and about a wide range of state and national resources available to improve the safety and access to safe walking in their communities.
-The series includes:
+Walkinar participants heard about the benefits of walking and walkability, and about a wide range of state and national resources available to improve the safety and access to safe walking in their communities.
+The series included:

-Panelists will discuss key resources and initiatives at the state and national level to promote pedestrian safety, access and wellness.
+Panelists discussed key resources and initiatives at the state and national level to promote pedestrian safety, access and wellness.
+Participants included:

 - Marty Baker, Deputy Director of Bicycle and Pedestrian Planning for MDOT